August 9, 2022

 When you capture an order from a user, you store this in the order management system.
 We decouple stateful and stateless behavior of the order into two separate systems.

-a.
-Mostly Stateless: An order store service maintains order information for showing / updating order related data.
-It need not have the business state of the booking and hence we can call it mostly stateless.
+An order store service maintains order information for showing and updating order related data.
+It doesn't need to have the business state of the booking and hence we can call it mostly stateless.

-b.
-Stateful: A workflow service manages the status of the order from order placement to order completion and therefore requires both order related data and business status.
+A workflow service manages the status of the order from order placement to order completion and therefore it requires both order related data and business status.

 While this is by no means a comprehensive discussion of what one must consider when building software such as Logward, it does give insight into some of the key components.

 Perhaps just as important as the technical aspects is building a team that can learn and adapt over time.
-Because in the end software engineering it is an ongoing (never-ending) process, with some design flaws being noticed initially and others taking longer to recognize.
-By having fluid and open communication within the engineering team, we improve our chances of continuously improving our product.
+Because in the end software engineering is a never-ending process, with some design flaws being noticed initially and others taking longer to be recognized.
+By having fluid and open communication within the engineering team, we increase our chances of continuously improving our product.

 Logward is a Hamburg & Bangalore based logistics technology company.